backupbrew/switchbrew/Applet Manager services.md

 ### GetAcquiredSleepLockEvent

-No input, returns an output handle.
+No input, returns an output Event handle with autoclear=false.

 ### PushToGeneralChannel